 The Kentucky Derby is a tried and true spring betting tradition.
-The 148th running goes on May 7, 2022, and is the first leg of the Triple Crown.
+The 151st running is happening on Saturday, May 3, 2025, and is the first leg of the Triple Crown.

 Time and place